 Many children are born with lip and tongue ties, conditions which can hamper their speech, breathing, and make feeding virtually impossible for infants.
 Thankfully, both of these problems can be easily solved here at The Dental Specialists.
 In a single appointment, we can remove the tie and renew your child’s oral function for a lifetime to come.
-To learn more and schedule an appointment, contact us today.
+To learn more about lip and tongue tie treatment in Garland, TX and schedule an appointment, contact us today.

 Everyone’s mouth contains three small bands of tissue called frenulums.
 One is under the tongue that anchors it to the floor of the mouth, and two others attach each lip to the gums.
 These develop during gestation and normally thin and recede before birth, but sometimes, they can be so short or thick that they prevent a child from being able to use their mouth properly.
 These conditions are more often found and boys and can run in families.